-© 2009, T. Dalton
+© 2015, T. Dalton

-The basic outline of the conventional story has been mapped out for several decades now, and there is a rough consensus on what the Holocaust was.
+In order to properly examine the Holocaust, we first need to know what exactly it was.
+The basic outline of the conventional story has been mapped out for several decades now, and there is today a rough consensus.
 Here is one “widely accepted definition”:

 When historians talk about the “Holocaust,” what they mean on the most general level is that about six million Jews were killed in an intentional and systematic fashion by the Nazis using a number of different means, including gas chambers.
-(Shermer and Grobman, 2000: xv)
+(Shermer and Grobman 2000: xv)

-Here is another, from an official source—Michael Berenbaum, former director of the U.S. Holocaust Memorial Museum in Washington, D.C.:
+Here is another, from an official source—Michael Berenbaum, former director of the US Holocaust Memorial Museum in Washington, D.C.:

 It seems that no two writers on the Holocaust have the same opinion on these matters.